msualp/ceowebsite/docs/NEXT_PRIORITIES.md

   - Analyze bundle size and identify opportunities for optimization

 ### 2. Comprehensive Audits

-- **Image Alt Text Audit**
-  - Review all images across the site
-  - Ensure descriptive alt text for all images
-  - Implement a process for maintaining alt text quality for new images

 - **Accessibility Audit**
   - Conduct a comprehensive ARIA roles and labels audit